This page tries to provide a comprehensive overview of the way fonts are handled by Mac OS X 10.6. It covers the following topics:

 - System update 10.6.7 includes four fixes for displaying OpenType fonts and printing from Preview.
 It addresses an issue in which some OpenType fonts don’t display correctly in certain applications.
 Secondly it resolves issues printing from Preview.
 The update also fixes an issue with PDF files not opening in third-party PDF viewing applications.
 Last but not least 10.6.7 resolves invalid font errors when printing to PostScript printers.

-- Another troublesome issue seem to be font spacing changes which cause text reflow when using Type 1 fonts.
-Check this thread and this one.
-MacUser UK has a nice summary.
+- Another troublesome issue seems to be font spacing changes which cause text reflow when using Type 1 fonts.

 - QuarkXPress has released the QuarkXPress 8.12 update to fix some additional font reflow issues caused by the use of tabs or lock to baseline.